romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-In which folder within a self-hosted agent can you find logs for debugging the runner's behavior?
+Q: In which folder within a self-hosted agent can you find logs for debugging the runner's behavior?
 <details><summary>Show the answer</summary><p>

 - **/_diag**